DEAL-US/Gintegrator/README.md

 #### Local

-1. Install ginmappeR R package from Bioconductor and plumber from CRAN in your R environment:
+1. <b>Install ginmappeR R package</b> from Bioconductor and plumber from CRAN in your R environment:

 ```
 if (!require("BiocManager", quietly = TRUE))